Renewable Energy BSc (Hons)Study level: Undergraduate

 Tuition fees cover the cost of your teaching, assessments, facilities and support services.
 There may be additional costs not covered by this fee such as accommodation and living costs, recommended reading books, stationery, printing and re-assessments should you need them.
 Find out what's included in your tuition costs.

-The faculty’s £50m Engineering and Computing Building and new £25m Beatrice Shilling Building are designed to support hands-on learning.
-Our Sir John Laing Building also houses a variety of industry-standard labs and equipment.
-Our aim is to offer you sector-leading facilities4.
+The £50m Engineering and Computing Building and new £25m Beatrice Shilling Building are designed to support hands-on learning.
+Our Sir John Laing Building also houses a variety of industry-standard labs and equipment4.

 Contains triaxial cells, direct shear box apparatus, a dimensional compression oedometer, California Bearing Ratio apparatus, soil classification equipment and Marshall test apparatus for asphalt mixes.